Home > when to plant tulips in tennessee

 Location: Choose a site with well-draining soil with full to partial sun.
 Avoid areas that are prone to become waterlogged during heavy rains.
 This can cause the bulbs to rot.

 Proper Depth: In Tennessee, the perfect depth for planting tulip bulbs is three times the height of the bulb.
-A general rule of thumb is to dig a hole about eight inches deep for most tulip varieties.
+I suggest digging a hole 6 or 8 inches deep for most tulip varieties.

 Right Side Up: Place the bulb in the hole with the pointed end facing up.
 If you're not sure which way is up, plant the bulb on its side rather than upside down.